M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Development-Practices/Debugging.md

 ![Attach to Process](attach-to-process.png)

-<p class="note">Note: multiple `MFAppPlatform.exe` processes may be listed in this window; use the Ctrl or Shift keys on your keyboard to select all of them.</p>
+<p class="note">Multiple `MFAppPlatform.exe` processes may be listed in this window; use the Ctrl or Shift keys on your keyboard to select all of them.</p>

 Once attached to the process, you can use any of [Visual Studio's debugging features](https://msdn.microsoft.com/en-us/library/k0k771bt.aspx) to debug your code.